Best LLM for Coding updated: November 22, 2025

 Is latency an important factor when choosing an AI for coding?

 Absolutely.
 Latency affects how quickly you can iterate and debug.
 High latency models like Claude Opus 4.1 may deliver high-quality code, but waiting minutes for every output can slow down development.
 Conversely, low-latency models like o4 Mini or Gemini 2.5 Flash offer near-instant feedback, which is invaluable during rapid prototyping.
 The right choice depends on whether your priority is speed, accuracy, or a balance of both.
+The IOI benchmark simulates the International Olympiad in Informatics by giving AI models C plus plus problems, a modern toolchain, and an automated grader that scores subtasks across multiple submissions.
+Models can compile, run, and resubmit solutions within a fixed budget, which tests their ability to plan, debug, and refine code rather than just generate a single answer.
+Those IOI scores are a key signal when you are deciding which system should count as the Best LLM for Coding 2025 for algorithm heavy workloads.

 Should I use one AI model for all coding tasks or a specialized stack?